ArpitaYenkar/ARPITA/Arpita_WD_ReactJs_Diff.md

 ### Various Difference between AngularJS, ReactJS, and VueJS.

-- **AngularJS**: AngularJS is a JavaScript based open-source framework.
+- **AngularJS**: 1.
+AngularJS is a JavaScript based open-source framework.
+                 2. AngularJS is a JavaScript based open-source framework.
-- **ReactJS**: ReactJS is a component-based library which is used to develop interactive UI's(User Interfaces).
+- **ReactJS**: 1.
+ReactJS is a component-based library which is used to develop interactive UI's(User Interfaces).
-- **VueJS**: VueJS is a progressive framework JavaScript framework for building user interfaces.
+- **VueJS**: 1.
+VueJS is a progressive framework JavaScript framework for building user interfaces.

 |  | AngularJS | ReactJS | VueJS